PangboStone/Transformer-Forward-Dynamics/README.md

     * Set a correction interval for autonomous prediction (or disable it).
     * Choose whether to save and/or display plots.

-The script will handle data loading, training, evaluation, and saving all results (logs, plots, and TensorBoard files) to the `results/` directory and model checkpoints to `saved_models/`.
+The script will handle data loading, training, evaluation, and saving all results (logs, plots, and TensorBoard files) to the `results/` directory and optional model checkpoints to `saved_models/`.

 ### Visualizing a Trained Model's Predictions